Jump to

 Polishing the details

-The blockframe and mockup process was, for the most part, a straightforward translation of my sketches, though I wanted to do my best to apply two lessons I learned in my sketches:
+Finalizing the UI design was, for the most part, a pretty straightforward line from sketches to blockframes to mockups, though I wanted to do my best to apply two lessons I learned early in the ideation process:

-Create an efficient user experience by being particular about what information I was showing the user and how I was presenting it.
+Create an efficient user experience by being particular about what information I was presenting the user and how.

-Design the app in a way that addressed current needs but was also open enough to accommodate future versions of the solution offering.
+Design the app in a way that addressed current needs but could also accommodate future versions of the solution.

-To make the Device Details screen as informational as possible, I recreated the data visualizations that a user might see in the desktop interface of our data platform solution.
-Statistics like average temperature and device connectivity would provide technicians with even more critical information at-a-glance as they used the app.
+To make the Device Details screen as informational as possible, I recreated the data visualizations that a user might see in our platform dashboards.
+Metrics like Average Temperature and Device Connectivity would provide technicians with even more critical information at-a-glance as they used the app.

-With the exception of battery life, last check-in time, and last error time, I opted to make everything full screen-width in the end.
-Stacking all the details this way would keep information easily scannable in top-to-bottom fashion and made the interface more modular, allowing for fields to be removed or replaced depending on the device and customer.
+With the exception of Battery Life, Last Check-in, and Last Error, I made all info fields full screen-width.
+Stacking all the details this way kept information easily scannable in top-to-bottom fashion and made the interface more modular, allowing for fields to be removed or replaced depending on the device and customer.

 Conclusions & Takeaways